How to stop OCD thoughts though Mindfulness Therapy

 So typically the thought is too big and too close and usually too high in our visual, psychological field, so changing its position is quite important.

-And in general trying to turn the thought and its emotion into an object is also very, very important, which becomes very easy when you can start to create imagery, or find the imagery that describes that emotion.
+And in general, trying to turn the thought and the associated emotion into an object is also very, very important, which becomes very easy when you can start to create imagery, or find the imagery that describes that emotion.
 When you can turn it into an object then you can begin to develop a relationship that is conscious and friendly but non-reactive towards the object.
 That’s much easier to do than when we become identified with the thoughts.

 So there are lots and lots of different ways of working with the imagery of OCD thoughts, but those are two: we might try to change his position and then see it as an object and then interact with that object in various ways to help it change its emotional charge.
 Make it smaller for example, a very a classic type of intervention we can explore together.
 If you make a thought smaller it will have a smaller emotional charge, it won’t be so intense, it won’t be so overpowering.